Call the crisis hotline anytime:

 Again this year, we hope to address some of the top community educational needs by bringing qualified trainers to the Eastern Shore at a low cost to participants

 HOW CAN WE HELP?

-The Mental Health Association in Talbot County (MHATC) is a non-profit organization that promotes mental wellness and behavioral health with education and advocacy.
+The Mental Health Association of the Eastern Shore (MHAES) is a non-profit organization that promotes mental wellness and behavioral health with education and advocacy.
 Click here to learn more about our organization!